mprevot/ReviewNdepend/README.md

 ### Abstract

-Ndepend provides CQLINQ ie., LINQ requests on c# code to give open, editable, documented, customizable metrics, and presents them in differents ways (graphs, matrix, tree list) so the developer, architect, have instantaneous insight of the code qualities and their trends, so they know how well a software is being implemented.
+Ndepend provides CQLINQ ie., LINQ requests on c# code to give open, editable, documented, customizable metrics, and presents them in different ways (graphs, matrix, tree list) so the developer, architect, have instantaneous insight of the code qualities and their trends, so they know how well a software is being implemented.
 Metrics come with human engineering metrics: debts and interests.
 Ndepends goes way beyond refactoring and is the most complete featured static code analyst on the market today.

 Here I won't review all features of Ndepend, but attempt to get the essence of Ndepend and bolden its qualities and flaws in the context of the development of a certain software.